 Chicago native comes to NU from Loyola University Chicago

-Chicago native Armon Gates is in his first season as an assistant coach at Northwestern.
+Chicago native Armon Gates is in his second season as an assistant coach at Northwestern.

-Gates joined the Wildcats after spending the last two seasons just down Sheridan Road on the staff at Loyola University Chicago.
+Gates joined the Wildcats after spending the previous two seasons just down Sheridan Road on the staff at Loyola University Chicago.

 "We're very excited to add Armon to our staff," Collins said.
 "He has a tremendous energy and passion for the game.
 He is an accomplished recruiter and was an outstanding player at Kent State and he'll be able to lean upon his own experiences as we develop our guys.
 He'll be a valuable asset to our program in all areas as we move forward."

 "I'm excited to work under a head coach with the pedigree that Coach Collins has and I'm grateful to him for this wonderful opportunity," Gates said.
 "It's great to be able to remain in Chicago as we strive to build our recruiting footprint in the area.
 We look forward to keeping Big Ten-level players here to receive a great education.
 Obviously, Northwestern is a prestigious university and I look forward to being a part of this family and helping our staff make a difference."

 In his first year at Loyola, Gates helped forward Ben Averkamp earn second-team All-Horizon League honors to become Loyola's first all-conference performer since 2006-07.
 In addition, Walt Gibler finished his career as one of only 18 players in Loyola history to total both 1,000 points and 500 rebounds under Gates' tutelage.